fossfreedom/coverart-browser/README.md

  - Multiple user-configurable options to tailor what you see and use.
  - Examine and change properties for an Album
  - Examine and change properties for a track
- - Optionally start in coverart view with rhythmbox starts
+ - Optionally start in coverart view when rhythmbox starts

 How it works: